Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Design of an LLM-Based Feedback System for Physics Problem Solving

-Evidence-Centered Design (ECD) \cite{mislevy_brief_2003} provides a viable framework for LLM-based feedback systems, as it anchors feedback in evidence derived from student responses while simultaneously accounting for the complexities of scientific problem solving in a valid and interpretable manner.

-More precisely, ECD operates between three interconnected \textit{spaces}, illustrated in the upper part of Fig.~\ref{fig_ECD_LLM_feedback}:
+Evidence-Centered Design (ECD) \cite{mislevy_brief_2003} provides a viable framework for LLM-based feedback systems, as it anchors feedback in evidence derived from student responses while simultaneously accounting for the complexities of physics problem solving in a valid and interpretable manner.
+More precisely, ECD operates between three interconnected \textit{spaces}, also illustrated in the upper part of Fig.~\ref{fig_ECD_LLM_feedback}:

-In the \textit{claim space}, the construct of interest is first specified.
+In the \textit{claim space}, the construct of interest (here: physics problem-solving ability) is first specified.
 This typically involves decomposing the construct into its constituent knowledge types and skills that students ought to have (or develop), as exemplified for physics problem-solving ability in Fig.~\ref{fig_problem_solving_knowledge}.
 Building on this specification, one must then determine what constitutes valid evidence for the identified knowledge types and skills.
 This is formalized in the \textit{evidence space} through evidence statements.
 For physics problem solving, these evidence statements are provided in Table~\ref{tab:evidence_statements}.
 Subsequently, in the \textit{task space}, tasks are designed to elicit the evidence described in the evidence statements for the targeted knowledge types and skills.
-In our case, nearly all quantitative and well-defined, multi-step physics problems are suitable, provided that inputting solutions via keyboard (so-called constructed responses) is reasonably feasible.
+In our case, nearly all quantitative and well-defined, multi-step physics problems are suitable, provided that inputting solutions via keyboard is reasonably feasible.
 Returning to the \textit{evidence space}, the analysis and interpretation of student-produced evidence require the specification of an evidentiary scheme for each problem.
 These schemes can be regarded as problem-specific evidence statements that define observable indicators in student responses that demonstrate mastery of the targeted knowledge types and skills.
-Through these evidentiary schemes, it becomes possible to draw valid inferences regarding the extent to which the knowledge and skills underlying physics problem solving are present.
+Through these evidentiary schemes, it becomes possible to draw valid inferences regarding the extent to which the knowledge and skills underlying physics problem-solving abilities are present. \begin{figurehere}

+{Simplified representation of evidence-centered design (adapted from Kubsch et al. \cite{kubsch_toward_2022}) and its integration into the automated LLM-based feedback system.} \end{figurehere}